The day open source died: a story about Minecraft, Bukkit, and the GPL

 While many open source projects flourished around Minecraft, a huge game server industry also co-existed in this ecosystem.
 Multiplayer server owners running Bukkit (or derivative projects, like Spigot) created web stores for their servers.
 Players paid real money to buy in-game perks for a specific multiplayer server.
 Using open source plugins, players paid for things like item packages with diamond swords or virtual currency to spend in-game.

 Panic!
-In The Minecraft Server
+In The Bukkit Server

 Then, everything changed when the Fire Nation attacked.